NateVVV/vue-electron-playground/README.md

 # vue-electron-playground

-The follwowing page was used to setup the project.
+[This page](https://github.com/NateVVV/vue-electron-playground) was used to setup the project.
 Small adaptions were made (e.g. node-sass is not available for Mac with M1 and a sass loader is directly shipped with Vuetify)

 ## Project setup
 ```